Sen2k9/Hackathon-Organizer-Ruby-on-Rails-/README.md

 # README

-To see the project full version deployed in local server check out the link below:
+To see the complete Project version deployed in local server check out the link below:

 https://www.youtube.com/watch?v=crksUhuRnA0&t=598s